 The United Kingdom and Japan, which hold $333 and $907 billion in Treasury bonds respectively, are among the United States’ largest creditors.
 China, which owns well over $1 trillion in American debt, has also expressed alarm.

 On Saturday, China’s official People’s Daily newspaper, the mouthpiece of the Communist Party, castigated Congress’ handling of the crisis as “irresponsible” and “immoral.”
-It opined that Washington was to blame for a “farce,” claiming that “not a single representative has considered the world and even US national interests are being banished from the mind.
+It opined that Washington was to blame for a “farce,” claiming that “not a single representative has considered the world and even American national interests are being banished from the mind.